 This causes yellow stool and also, a yellow pigment is deposited in the whites of your eyes and your skin.

-but these changes are minor to the degree you may not be noticing it. it increases with prolonged fasting and with stress.
+but these changes are minor to the degree you may not be noticing them. it increases with prolonged fasting and with stress.

 And OFCOURSE, the Gilbert Syndrome is a completely Benign condition. that doesn’t require any treatment usually.

-What you have to do if you feel you have a Gilbert syndrome?
+What do you have to do if you think you have Gilbert syndrome?

 A- Liver Problems: